GEOS-DEV/GEOS/BASELINE_NOTES.md

 PR #3338 (2024-09-19)
 ======================
-Updated time-stepping logic with.
+Updated time-stepping logic.
 Rebaseline due to new input parameter and minor numerical diffs.

 PR #3217 (2024-09-16)